-- 27. All children attending each school will have a place at the amalgamated school meaning no children will be displaced.
+27. All children attending each school will have a place at the new amalgamated school meaning no children will be displaced.
 Provision can be made to accommodate all pupils that are on roll of both schools as the current combined numbers do not exceed the overall school capacity of 280.
-All pupils can be accommodated on either site. - 28.
-The combined number of pupils in both schools is currently 380.
-The building capacity of Holy Trinity is 420 pupils and Fenstanton has capacity for 630 pupils.
-Either site could therefore accommodate all current pupils. - 29.
-Holy Trinity admissions criteria currently has 50% foundation places (offered first to families of Christian Churches).
-Governors propose to reduce this to 25% or fewer foundation places to ensure future intakes would continue to welcome children from the whole community.
+All pupils can be accommodated on the proposed site.

+- 28. The combined number of pupils in both schools is currently 380.
+The building capacity of Holy Trinity is 420 pupils. - 29.
+In recognition of the diverse school communities currently served by Holy Trinity, Church of England Primary School and Fenstanton Primary School, the proposers intend to remove the proportion of foundation (faith-based) places typically allocated in a Voluntary Aided Church school.
+This adjustment is intended to ensure that children from both existing school communities are able to access the new school fairly and equitably, regardless of religious affiliation.
+The aim is to maintain an inclusive ethos while preserving the school's Church of England character, ensuring that no group of pupils or families is disadvantaged by the transition.